 We understand how important it is to protect what you have worked toward and not let your spouse or a court penalize you for pursuing your career.
 Our lawyers can help you negotiate a creative custody arrangement that takes into account your work schedule, and we know how to be strategic when it comes to the issue of support.

 We also work with mothers who gave up a promising career to raise their children.
 Our attorneys know how to take this into account when negotiating for your future and your needs.
 We believe in thinking outside the box to arrive at agreements that take into account your short- and long-term goals.

-We also will aggressively represent you in and out of court, no matter which avenue we choose to use in arriving at a fair and equitable settlement agreement, whether that's a collaborative law approach, mediation or traditional negotiation techniques.
+We also will aggressively represent you in and out of court, no matter which avenue we choose to use in arriving at a fair and equitable settlement agreement, whether that's through mediation or traditional negotiation techniques.

 For additional valuable information about professional women confronting divorce, please see: